Thoros of Myr by Amok©

 A Storm of Swords

 Gregor Clegane ambushed their party, however, and Beric was killed.
-While performing a traditional burial ritual of his faith, Thoros inadvertently resurrected him.
+While performing a traditional burial ritual of his faith, Thoros inadvertently resurrected him while performing the last kiss.
 The two men founded an outlaw group, the brotherhood without banners, to protect the smallfolk from soldiers foraging in the riverlands.
 As an outlaw, Thoros experiences a spiritual reawakening, and continues to be able to resurrect Beric through means beyond his understanding.
 After some time spent in the brotherhood, he becomes loose-skinned and grey-haired, wearing faded robes and piecemeal armor.

 A Feast for Crows